Scan time: 2-3 minutes / Read time: 3-5 minutes

 ⛳️ Problem:

-Tess has 900 readers and feels like a failure next to the big accounts.
+Tess has 900 readers, and feels like a failure next to the big accounts.

-She chases viral reels and growth hacks that never quite land.
+So she chases viral reels and growth hacks that never quite land.

 A year in, she's worn out from chasing strangers she'll never reach.
+Yikes.

 Her problem: how to earn a living without a massive audience.